 Psychiatric Services: Medical Evaluation and Monitoring

 We believe the best care is possible when your therapist and your prescribing practitioner have an on-going working relationship that is then put to use on your behalf.
+If your counselor/therapist is outside of the CTC, then you may need to have your medication needs addressed outside of the CTC by a provider recommended by your counselor/therapist.
+You can also complete a release of information form so that we may contact your counselor to confirm current participation in counseling.
 We occasionally follow students from Student Support Services and the Psychology clinic who may not be participating in counseling services at the CTC.
 If this occurs, we will work with you to establish care with a community psychiatrist outside of the center.

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

 At the time of the initial evaluation, you will be asked to sign a release of information form for us to obtain your treatment records from your previous physician or therapist.
-We will mail or fax this request promptly but it may take a few weeks for us to obtain the records as this depends on the response time of your former physician or/and therapist.
+We will mail or fax this request promptly but it may take several weeks for us to obtain the records, as this depends on the response time of your former physician and/or therapist.
 If you have been formally evaluated for ADD/ADHD or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.), we will also ask you to sign a release of information form in order to obtain copies for our records.
 Please keep in mind that all records must be reviewed prior to being accepted for medication monitoring.